Ralph Bakshi: Legacy

 The availability of Bakshi's work on the Internet sparked a resurgence of interest in his career, resulting in a three-day American Cinematheque retrospective held at Grauman's Egyptian Theatre in Hollywood and the Aero Theater in Santa Monica, California, in April 2005.
 Unfiltered: The Complete Ralph Bakshi, a hardcover book of Bakshi's art, was released on April 1, 2008.
 The foreword was written by Quentin Tarantino and the afterword by Bakshi.
 His rotoscoping techniques in Lord of the Rings inspired the animation rotoscoping techniques of the independent film The Spine of Night, in which the animator developed his own rotoscope style by watching behind-the-scenes footage of Bakshi's warehouse and reverse-engineering it.
 Billie Eilish had the idea for an animated version of herself for her in the concert film Happier Than Ever: A Love Letter to Los Angeles (which is a promotion for the album of the same name) and suggested to director Patrick Osborne that the character should have a 1980s look and rotoscope-ish animation.
 Eilish referenced the works of Bakshi and animator Richard Williams to him.

 Gore Verbinski commented about Bakshi and showed that he was inspired by him during an interview in The Hollywood Reporter for his first animated movie, Rango, saying: "What happened to the Ralph Bakshis of the world?
 We're all sitting here talking family entertainment.
 Does animation have to be family entertainment?
 Audiences want something new; they just can't articulate what."

 On January 12, 2014, at The Egyptian Theatre in Hollywood, there was a special screening of Bakshi's film American Pop with actors Ron Thompson and Mews Small in attendance, it was the first time lead actor Ron Thompson had ever introduced the film before a live audience.

 At the Aero Theatre in Santa Monica, California, on March 27, 2015, there was a screening of Heavy Traffic and American Pop with Bakshi, Ron Thompson and Mews Small attending.
-From February 17 to February 26 of 2023, Bakshi's entire theatrical filmography was screened in Tinker Street Cinema, which is located in Woodstock, NY.
+From February 17 to 26, 2023, Bakshi's entire theatrical filmography was screened in Tinker Street Cinema, in Woodstock, New York.

 Fritz the Cat has also been called an animated art film.